CATEGORY: MORE PORT TOWNSEND

 While unpacking files after my move to Port Townsend, I came across that page again.
 I looked at it carefully.
 The top of the hippopotamus had five “door” sections opening with brass hinges.
 The two largest sections, were on either side of the middle of its back, and seemed to be hinged to each other like a bi-fold.
 Two smaller sections above the front legs, opened to each side.
 Across the rump was a section that had one hinge above the tail, and lifted into a vertical position.
 When all five of these were opened, they exposed a roomy receptacle inside.

 I got out a magnifying glass and looked closer.
-The nose/upper jaw/forehead section of this hippopotamus looked like it also opened, hinged from the top, and its lower jaw looked like a toilet bowl.
+The nose/upper jaw/forehead section of this hippopotamus looked like it also opened, hinged at the top, and its lower jaw looked like a toilet bowl.
 Wow!
 A toilet complete with lid!
 The waste line could be through one leg; the water lines could also be through a leg; the vent could be the trunk of a palm tree!
 It would require a raised platform to make it the right height, but that could look like a flat rock!
 I looked for a place to put a basin.
 Yes!
 The rear end could also open up to make a small counter space on either side of a basin, and the opening rump section could contain a mirror.

 I immediately sat down and made some drawings of this all-in-one hippo bathroom and the setting for it.
-I decided that any shape room would do as long as it was large enough for a generous in-set planting area for a palm tree jungle around the edge.
+I decided that any shape room would do as long as it was large enough for a generous floor level planting area for a palm tree jungle around the edge.
 Beneath the hippo was a free-form dirt colored floor with an extension leading to the door.
 Or doors; an alternative being that one wall might be a glass door leading into an enclosed, jungle planted courtyard.
 The ceiling was a large skylight.
 The interior walls would be painted with a jungle mural, or it could be mirrors in which the owner could catch glimpses of other blue hippotopotomi through the verdure.
 The lighting was from the ground up into the trees, and the hippo could also be wired with tiny lights in the tub lids and larger lights at the sides of the mirror.
 I thought of all the details, even where the toilet paper holder would be: in the trunk of the palm tree that would contain the vent.

 This was to be a guest bathroom, so that when any guest wanted to know where the bathroom was, the owner could show them the door (a blue door!) and allow them to enter by themselves.
 Just imagine it!
 There would be nothing in the room but a big blue hippopotamus standing in a jungle!